Canon SL1 vs Nikon L840

 It is notable that the SL1 has a hotshoe, while the L840 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the SL1 and the L840 have been discontinued, but can regularly be found used on eBay.
+Both the SL1 and the L840 have been discontinued, but can regularly be found used on ebay.
 The SL1 was replaced by the Canon SL2, while the L840 was followed by the Nikon B500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SL1 and L840 can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Nikon L840 Manual.

 So how do things add up?
 Is the Canon SL1 better than the Nikon L840 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.